clairedavid/intro_to_ml/_sources/week2/NN2_backprop.md

 ## Before Diving Into The Math
 ### Ingredients

-The forward propagation, or forward pass, will fill the network with values for all bias nodes and activation units.
+The forward propagation, or forward pass, will fill the network with values for all activation units.
 That includes the last layer of activation units, so the forward pass provides predictions.

 We saw the loss function as the mathematical tool to compare the predictions with their associated observed values for a sample (and the cost function aggregates this for all data samples).